SoothingMist/Embeddable-Software-for-Irrigation-Control/README.md

 If you use this software please place the following citation in your writings:

 Raeth, P.G.
-(2020, September) Embeddable Software for Irrigation Control, software and documentation, https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.
+(2023, February) Embeddable Software for Irrigation Control, software and documentation, https://github.com/SoothingMist/Embeddable-Software-for-Irrigation-Control.

 I am looking forward to your input and participation.